Your browser lacks required capabilities. Please upgrade it or switch to another to continue.

 This will prompt you to save the .html file to your computer.
 You can name it anything you want, though it's easy enough to keep it as the story name.
 Save it somewhere you know you can find it.

-//Note: once you start adding images and other file types to your story, you'll want to save them in the same location as your .html file.//</div>The "Untitled Passage" box you see here is a //passage//.
-Double-click on it, and you'll be able to edit it:
+//Note: once you start adding images and other file types to your story, you'll want to save them in the same location (folder or directory) as your .html file.//</div>

-<img src=passagetips.png>
+<img src=import.png>

 Each passage will need a title and text in the passage.

-You can enter as much text as you like -- each Twine passage is like a page in a story or website.
+You can enter as much text as you like—each Twine passage is like a page in a story or website.

 [[Once you have a few passages, you'll need to link them together...|IntLinks]]